apache/cordova-docs/README.md

 ### FixYaml tool.
 The tool `fixyaml` created to automatically fix YAML headers in the translation files after exporting translated content from CrowdIn.
-Sometimes Crowdin messup with Apache license headers and this tool created to fix that.
+Sometimes Crowdin mess up with Apache license headers and this tool created to fix that.

 Usage: